Mast cell leukemia

 Mast cell leukemia is an extremely aggressive subtype of acute myeloid leukemia that usually occurs de novo but can, rarely, evolve from transformation of chronic myeloid leukemia into the more aggressive acute myeloid leukemia.
 In a small proportion of cases, acute mast cell leukemia may evolve from a more progressive form of systemic mastocytosis.
-The diagnosis of acute mast cell leukemia by the WHO criteria includes the requirement for a prevalence of 20% neoplastic mast cells in marrow and 10% in blood.
-If the mast cells represent less than 10% of blood cells, the tumor is called "aleukemic" mast cell leukemia.
+In addition to meeting the diagnostic criteria for systemic mastocytosis, diagnosis of mast cell leukemia requires at least 20% atypical, immature mast cells in a bone marrow smear.
+Both the 2022 fifth edition of the WHO classification and the 2022 International Consensus Classification (ICC), which replaced the revised fourth edition of 2016, retain this threshold; the ICC additionally permits diagnosis on a bone marrow biopsy where the aspirate smear is inadequate.
+MCL can be further classified as leukemic (at least 10% atypical immature circulating mast cells in peripheral blood) or aleukemic (less than 10% circulating MCs), but the importance of this distinction is debated, and the ICC instead recommends reporting any circulating mast cells because of their adverse prognostic significance.

 Signs and symptoms

-Acute mast cell leukemia is a rapidly progressive disorder with leukemic mast cells in blood and in large numbers in marrow.
+Acute mast cell leukemia is a rapidly progressive disorder with leukemic mast cells in large numbers in marrow and sometimes in blood.
 The common signs and symptoms include fever, headache, flushing of face and trunk.
 The typical cutaneous mast cell infiltrates of urticaria pigmentosa are usually not present before, during, or after diagnosis in patients who have mast cell leukemia.
 Symptoms include abdominal pain, bone pain, and peptic ulcer which are more prevalent than in other subtypes of acute myeloid leukemia.
 These former symptoms are due to release of a substance called histamine from neoplastic mast cells.
 Enlargement of the liver and spleen, or hepatosplenomegaly is characteristic.
 The mast cells release also many anticoagulants like heparin which can lead to serious bleeding.
 Liver and splenic dysfunction also contributes to hemorrhage.
 Involvement of the bone can lead to osteoporosis.
 Abdominal ultrasound or computerized tomography (CT) scanning is used to look for hepatosplenomegaly and lymphadenopathy.
 Plain radiography and bone densitometry can be used to assess bone involvement and the presence of osteoporosis.
 Endoscopy and biopsy can be useful if gut involvement is suspected.